Workshop with IAAP

 During the workshop session, we will review existing ALT texts, write our own, and receive feedback.

-Group C: Color, Form and Contrast
+Group C: Color, contrast and text in image

 Many people think accessibility is about technology, but a great deal is about design, layout, form, placement, size, appearance, and much more.